awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeModel.md

  ** PrimaryContainer **
 The location of the primary inference code, associated artifacts, and custom environment map that the inference code uses when it is deployed in production\.
 Type: [ContainerDefinition](API_ContainerDefinition.md) object

- ** SupplementalContainers **
-The description of additional optional containers that you defined when creating the model\.
-Type: Array of [ContainerDefinition](API_ContainerDefinition.md) objects
-Array Members: Maximum number of 5 items\.

 ## Errors<a name="API_DescribeModel_Errors"></a>